mendhak/eleventy-satisfactory/posts/customary-lorem-ipsum.md

 ---
-title: This is my first post.
+title: Customary Lorem Ipsum post
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on My Blog with a wall of text.
 date: 2018-05-01
 tags:
   - another tag